 Afghanistan Pet Passport & Import Regulations

 Afghanistan does not quarantine cats and dogs that meet the following requirements.
-All requirements also apply to service and emotional support animals.
+All requirements also apply to service and assistance dogs.

 Your pet should be microchipped with a 15 digit ISO 11784/11785 compliant pet microchip The microchip number should be reflected on all documentation.